-Step 3.
-Translate concepts into context and characters
+Step 3: Translate concepts into context and characters

-All scenarios are essentially stories that involve their own settings, protagonists, issues and solutions.
+All scenarios are essentially stories that involve their own settings, protagonists, issues, and solutions.
 Since scenario-based training deals with real situations, try to establish authentic cases that will appeal to your audience.
 Make sure you base content around specific activities and right and wrong choices, and link these situations with preferable results.

-Be creative and try it comic-style, with lively dialogues, speech bubbles and basic personal traits for your most emblematic characters.
+Be creative and try it comic-style, with lively dialogues, speech bubbles, and basic personal traits for your most emblematic characters.
 Mind mappers and storytelling software will be of great help if you choose to put the pencil and paper aside and make it on-screen from square one.

-Step 4.
-Take a break and put together some sticky notes
+Step 4: Take a break and put together some sticky notes

 Now that you have a few story and character options, it’s time to do some storyboarding.
-Stick a couple dozen notes on a physical surface or make a few clicks in your scenario planning software.
+Stick a couple of dozen notes on a physical surface or make a few clicks in your scenario planning software.
 Does this stuff make a logical sequence?
-Shuffle, remove and swap the cards until it does.
+Shuffle, remove, and swap the cards until it does.
 Okay, does this split into modules with individual objectives?
 Not yet?
 Move on to the next step!

-Step 5.
-Divide the script into sections
+Step 5: Divide the script into sections

 It’s time to shape up thematic units derived from initial research and the pre-course background of your audience.
 Each piece should deliver a clear, unified message and address a problem.
 Your logical fragmentation must be right if you can come up with a one-sentence assessment question and expect a one-sentence answer that captures the core idea.
 Otherwise, you might be overinflating some of the modules, or juxtaposing two or more complicated topics.

-Step 6.
-Deliver a prototype
+Step 6: Deliver a prototype